falseuniversefacts/falseuniversefacts/README.md

 Buyin' off senators left and right,<br/>
 My vote doesnt count in this fight,<br/>
 You want us to gamble our money,<br/> but I won't gamble my rights,<br/>
-Fuck what you heard,<br/> it's all a scam,<br/>
+Fuck what you heard, it's all a scam,<br/>
-If they at your door,<br/> burn 'em in a van.<br/>
+If they at your door, burn 'em in a van.<br/>

-Fuck HoYoverse,<br/> comin' straight out the underground A young leaker got it bad 'cause I'm down,<br/>
+Fuck HoYoverse, coming straight out the underground<br/>
+A young leaker got it bad 'cause I'm down,<br/>
 Reversin' anime games like a fiend,<br/>
 Attach a debugger to the game and I put the code on a CD,<br/>
 And fuck the USA,<br/>
-Fuck them for the DMCA
+Fuck them for the DMCA<br/>

 They got dollar signs in their eyes,<br/>
 With heads in-between politicians' thighs,<br/>